A Rich Pageant of Chicanery

 Washington went on to win the general election and would win a second term before he died in 1987, raising hopes for a new era in which African Americans would dominate the machine as the Irish long had.
 As recently as 1990, learned commentators such as Michael Preston were predicting a new era of black political domination in Chicago.

 The return of a Daley to the mayor’s chair in 1989 brought a return to the accommodation worked out by his father in his first few terms.
 Political loyalty was bartered for patronage, often administered through the same community institutions—the black churches—that had been crucial to Washington’s success.
-Richard M. Daley got just seen percent of the black vote in 1989, but in 2003 he carried every ward in his bid for a fifth term, winning an estimated 60 percent of the African American vote, running against three African American opponents.
+Richard M. Daley got just seven percent of the black vote in 1989, but in 2003 he carried every ward in his bid for a fifth term, winning an estimated 60 percent of the African American vote, running against three African American opponents.
 Like they say, the city that works.

 Present at the nomination: